 Diário de Notícias was founded in Lisbon in 1864 and quickly grew into a mass-circulation newspaper.
 During the country's almost 50 years of dictatorship (1926-1974) it was regarded as the regime's inofficial press organ.
 After the Carnation Revolution Diário was nationalised and was pro-communist for a long time until its re-privatisation in 1991.
 Today, despite restructuring and a dwindling circulation this liberal-conservative paper is still one of Portugal's leading newspapers.
-With 12 million visits per month its online version is the third most popular among the traditional daily newspaper websites (maintaining a slight lead against its rival Público).
+Since 2019, the print edition has only been available on Saturdays as a weekend edition with a supplement by Dinheiro Vivo.
+The daily news is made available online partially via a paywall.

 |Publisher||Global Media Group (Controlinveste)|

 |Address||Rua Tomás da Fonseca, Torre E, 3º Piso, 1600-209 Lissabon|

 |Phone||00351 21 318 75 00|